Mike Ford Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in the league.

-- The Red Sox have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Red Sox have a 4.24 team ERA that ranks 17th across all league pitching staffs.

-- The righty last pitched on Wednesday against the Atlanta Braves, when he went six innings, allowing three earned runs while giving up four hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he threw 5 2/3 innings, allowing one earned run while giving up three hits.

-- In 17 games this season, the 24-year-old has a 3.66 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.
+- The 27-year-old has an ERA of 3.74, with 8.9 strikeouts per nine innings, in 20 games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.